tomekjersey0/NIM2/README.md

 So far, not much, but I'll add them to this list as the project goes on
 * Test windows, with selectable (which highlight) windows that can be switched between
-* Super easy window addition system
+* Super easy window management system

 ### What are some of the planned features or possible goal / scope for this project?